34 Amazing Cloud Computing Stats (2023)

 While cloud gaming makes up a tiny fraction of the gaming market, it’s expected to quadruple from its 2021 market value of $1.5 billion.
 Cloud gaming services include Playstation Now, Xbox Cloud Gaming, Amazon Luna, and GeForce Now.

-“Cloud gaming” gets over 18,000 Google searches every month.
+“Cloud gaming” gets nearly 15,000 Google searches every month.

 36% of commercial real estate executives plan on investing in cloud computing (Deloitte)